ArthurCose/Scriptable-OpenNetBattle-Server/README.md

 # Scriptable server for [OpenNetBattle](https://github.com/TheMaverickProgrammer/OpenNetBattle).

-Scripts can be created through Lua.
-Entry scripts are read from `scripts/*/main.lua` for script projects, and `scripts/*.lua` for single file scripts.
+Scripting available through through Lua.

 Support for more sources such as WASM/WASI (C++, Kotlin, etc) or JavaScript can be added by creating a Plugin Interface.
 For an example of how implement one, take a look at the existing LuaPluginInterface.